 I find the act of reading poetry to be similar to the act of reading tarot because of how both use symbols, metaphor, archetypes, and so much more.

 The Kabbalistic Mirror of Genesis offers a unique perspective, and presents kabbalah in a nondualistic and nontheistic fashion.

 Tobias Churton's Jerusalem! explores the life and wild genius of William Blake.

 The Infinity Tarot is an Italian-designed tarot deck, inspired by these words of mystic poet William Blake.

-With Valentine's Day coming (ahem), and so many articles about tantra, inner alchemy, and sex magick in our vast archives, I thought I'd showcase a few of the best and a few of my favourites.
-Continue reading
+With Valentine's Day coming (ahem), and so many posts about love and sex magick in our vast archives, I thought I'd highlight a few of the best.